Bernina International: 1988 to 2007: Hanspeter Ueltschi and the first sewing computer, expansion of markets and production

-Present
+2008 to present

+Under the leadership of CEO Claude Dreyer (2008 to 2020), Bernina diversified into longarm quilting machines, multi-needle embroidery machines (Melco), and launched several sewing machine series with the new Bernina hook system.
+In 2020, the L 850 and L 890, two overlockers with an air threader developed at the Swiss headquarters, were launched.
+Since 2021, the company has been under the operational management of CEO Kai Hillebrandt, while Hanspeter Ueltschi is chairman of the board of directors.
+His children Katharina and Philipp Ueltschi have joined the executive board.

+In 2024, the company launched the “Bernina 990” sewing and embroidery machine.
+The machine, which was under development from 2017, features a scanner, camera, touchscreen, and laser, among other things.
+The equipment enables precise placement of embroidery designs, as the hooped fabric can be visualized in the embroidery hoop.

+Company structure

 The Bernina Textile Group is a globally active group of 15 companies doing business in 80 countries.
-The company operates in the product categories such as household sewing and embroidery machines, household overlocker machines, longarm quilting machines, multineedle embroidery machines, accessories (presser foot, embroidery hoops and other accessories for sewing, quilting and overlocking), and computer software for embroidery design.
+The company manufactures products such as household sewing and embroidery machines, household overlocker machines, longarm quilting machines, multineedle embroidery machines, accessories (presser foot, embroidery hoops and other accessories for sewing, quilting and overlocking), and computer software for embroidery design.
+In 2022, Bernina recorded sales of around CHF274 million.

+The Bernina factories are located in Steckborn in Switzerland and in Lamphun in Thailand, and the logistics center in Appenweier, Germany.

-Subsidiaries are established in Australia, Austria, Belgium, Germany, Japan, the Netherlands, New Zealand, Switzerland, and the USA.
+Subsidiaries are established in Australia, Austria, Belgium, Germany, the Netherlands, New Zealand, Switzerland, and the United States.
 The subsidiary Benartex, headquartered in the United States, sells printed textiles and quilting fabrics in particular.
 OESD, another subsidiary, develops and sells embroidery designs.
-Brewer, engaging in the sewing supplies market, offers sewing and crafting notions, patterns, books etc. The company supplies 80 markets worldwide via business-to-business connections.
+The subsidiary Brewer, engaging in the sewing supplies market, offers sewing and crafting notions, patterns, books etc. Another subsidiary, Melco Embroidery Systems, manufactures single-head and multi-head embroidery machines as well as embroidery software.

-The latest model, B 880, is the company's current flagship model, while the 7 series models are Bernina's most advanced products, equipped with the Bernina hook system for 9 mm stitch width at up to 1,000 stitches per minute.
+With "Bernette", the company has a second brand that is aimed at a younger target group and beginners with lower prices and simple operation.
+The name Bernette was created by combining the company name Bernina with the first name of the former owner Odette Gegauf-Ueltschi.